Domagoj Vida

-Domagoj Vida (/hr/; born 29 April 1989) is a Croatian professional footballer who plays as a defender for Super League Greece club AEK Athens.
-He is capable of playing in any defensive position but is mostly deployed as a centre-back.
+Domagoj Vida (/hr/; born 29 April 1989) is a Croatian professional footballer who plays as a centre-back for Super League Greece club AEK Athens.

 Vida was the first Croatian footballer to win a league title in four different European football leagues (with Dinamo Zagreb in Croatia, Dynamo Kyiv in Ukraine, Beşiktaş in Turkey and AEK Athens in Greece).

 Club career

 Youth career

 Vida has spent his entire youth career in Croatia, rising through the Osijek youth system and being first featured with the senior team in the 2006–07 season, at the age of 17; he then went on to make 12 appearances in the season.
 In the 2007–08 season, Vida further solidified his credentials, being featured more regularly for his club.
 He was linked with Croatian champions Dinamo Zagreb.